cachandlerdev/SysEvalPrerelease/README.md

 # SysEval: Iteration Protocol (Prerelease Builds)
 This is the GitHub repo for SysEval's prerelease builds.
+The latest build can be found [here](https://github.com/cachandlerdev/SysEvalPrerelease/releases).

 ### Welcome, SysAI_v4.27.